barchart/events-client-js/README.md

 _Use of this client is optional, you may interact with the backend directly via HTTP requests_

 ## Documentation

+### Usage Guide

+The following usage guide details report generation using this library or direct HTTP request (with cURL examples).

+### Code

 The code is documented with [JSDoc](http://usejsdoc.org/).
 While the output hasn't been committed to source control, you can generate the documentation by using the following commands: